Frequently Asked Questions

-Our hospital is open Monday, Wednesday, Thursday and Friday from 8:00 am to 5:30 pm.
-On Tuesdays we are open 8 am to 8 pm.
-On every other Saturday we are open from 8:00 am until noon.
-The clinic is closed on Sunday.
+Our hospital is open Monday through Friday from 8:00 am to 5:30 pm.
+The clinic is closed on Saturday and Sunday.

-Procedures involving sutures require them to be removed in 10-14 days following the surgery.
+Procedures involving sutures/staples require them to be removed in 10-14 days following the surgery.

 - Is it a good idea to let my pet have at least one litter?